Callum Newman: Early beginnings (2023–2025)

-On 8 September 2023, at Road to Destruction, Newman made his debut for New Japan Pro-Wrestling (NJPW) as a member of the United Empire, facing Los Ingobernables de Japon in an eight-man tag team match in a losing effort.
-He would spend the rest of the year mainly competing in tag matches with United Empire.
+On 8 September 2023, at Road to Destruction, Newman made his debut for New Japan Pro-Wrestling (NJPW) as a member of the United Empire and the protégé of the group's leader, Will Ospreay.
+He competed in an eight-man tag team match with his stablemates against Los Ingobernables de Japón, ending in defeat.
+Newman would spend the majority of the year competing in tag matches with the United Empire before earning his first singles victory in NJPW on 3 December against Shoma Kato.

-He participated in the 2024 New Japan Cup, where he lost to Gabe Kidd in the first round.
-On July 5, Newman defeated Yoshi-Hashi in a six-man tournament final to win one of two qualification spots for the 2024 G1 Climax.
-From July to August, he took part in the G1 Climax finishing the tournament with a record of two wins and seven losses, failing to advance to the play-off match of the tournament.
-He teamed with Jeff Cobb in the 2024 World Tag League, where they were placed in A-Block and scored 6 points, but failed to advance to the finals.
+Newman entered the 2024 New Japan Cup, where he lost to Gabe Kidd in the first round.
+On July 5, he defeated Yoshi-Hashi in the final of a six-man qualifying tournament to secure one of two remaining spots in the 2024 G1 Climax.
+He competed in the tournament from July to August, finishing with a record of two wins and seven losses, failing to advance to the knockout stage.
+Newman later teamed with stabelmate Jeff Cobb in the 2024 World Tag League.
+The pair competed in A Block and finished with six points before Newman suffered a knee injury during their final block match against TMDK (Ryohei Oiwa and Zack Sabre Jr.) on December 5, forcing him to withdraw from the tournament.